Second Intifada: 2005

 Many warned that truce is fragile, and progress must be done slowly while observing that the truce and quiet are kept.
 On 9–10 February night, a barrage of 25–50 Qassam rockets and mortar shells hit Neve Dekalim settlement, and another barrage hit at noon.
 Hamas said it was in retaliation for an attack in which one Palestinian was killed near an Israeli settlement.
 As a response to the mortar attack, Abbas ordered the Palestinian security forces to stop such attacks in the future.
 He also fired senior commanders in the Palestinian security apparatus.
 On 10 February, Israeli security forces arrested Maharan Omar Shucat Abu Hamis, a Palestinian resident of Nablus, who was about to launch a bus suicide attack in the French Hill in Jerusalem.

 On 13 February 2005, Abbas entered into talks with the leaders of the Islamic Jihad and the Hamas, for them to rally behind him and respect the truce.
 Ismail Haniyah, a senior leader of the group Hamas said that "its position regarding calm will continue unchanged and Israel will bear responsibility for any new violation or aggression."

 In the middle of June, Palestinian factions intensified bombardment over the city of Sderot with improvised Qassam rockets.
 Palestinian attacks resulted in 2 Palestinians and 1 Chinese civilian killed by a Qassam, and 2 Israelis were killed.
 The wave of attacks lessened support for the disengagement plan among the Israeli public.
 Attacks on Israel by the Islamic Jihad and the al-Aqsa Martyrs' Brigades increased in July, and on 12 July, a suicide bombing hit the coastal city of Netanya, killing 5 civilians.
 On 14 July, Hamas started to shell Israeli settlements inside and outside the Gaza Strip with dozens of Qassam rockets, killing an Israeli woman.
 On 15 July, Israel resumed its "targeted killing" policy, killing 7 Hamas militants and bombing about 4 Hamas facilities.
 The continuation of shelling rockets over Israeli settlements, and street battles between Hamas militants and Palestinian policemen, threatened to shatter the truce agreed in the Sharm el-Sheikh Summit of 2005.
 The Israeli Defence Force also started to build up armored forces around the Gaza Strip in response to the shelling.

-End of the Intifada
+End of the Second Intifada

 The ending date of the Second Intifada is disputed, as there was no definite event that brought it to an end.
-The general views is that it ended in 2005, while some sources include events and statistic for the intifada as far as 2007.
+The general view is that it ended in 2005, while some sources include events and statistics extending as late as 2007.